-I teach and collaborate with students and teachers to meaningfully integrate current resources and pedagogy into learning.
-Every person is unique and innately deserves to be loved, to be heard, and to receive individualized help to meet their needs, and technology can do that in remarkable ways.
+Discovery itself is a teaching tool, designed to create unique learning opportunities.
+I teach our staff and our students how to leverage every tool at our disposal, from iPads to Smart Panels, from our Solar Lab to the silhouettes and symbols on our walls.
+As a pedagogue, my work is enhancing and improving the craft of teaching, to ensure the needs of every student are met every day.
+Every person is unique and innately deserves to be loved, to be heard, and to receive individualized help to meet their needs, and technology can facilitate that in remarkable ways not otherwise possible without it.
 That’s why students and their learning come first, and I endeavor to bring quality tools and techniques to the table: educational technology is about empowering each and every one of our Explorers!

 I’m privileged and humbled to be a part of the Discovery team!